unleashit/npm-library/packages/signup/readme.md

 ### Custom Fields

 It's possible to replace the default fields with custom fields and attributes by adding a `customFields` prop.
-The signupHandler will be called with the values.
+The signupHandler will be called with their values after passing validation.

 This array of fields will replace the defaults, so don't forget to add email/username, password and password confirmation if you need them.
 If you create a Yup schema with matching name attributes, it will properly validate.

-Currently input, select and checkbox fields are supported.
+Currently input, select, checkbox and textarea fields are supported.

 ```javascript
 <Signup